Our Owner & Founder: Cheryl Laux

 The Montessori Method is an educational approach with a strong philosophical foundation.
 Our Montessori trained teachers place materials on the shelves with the educational needs and ability levels of each individual child in mind.
 The children are not put on time constraints.
 Thus giving them a chance to delve into the materials and really solidifying what they are learining.
 The community of teachers and children learn from one another for three full years.

 We are closely monitoring information from the government, and will act in accordance with state and local officials to ensure the health and safety of our students and staff.
-Roots and Wings remains open as of this time, and we are offering daily virtual classes for those unable to attend in-person.
+Roots and Wings remains open as of this time.